elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

 monitoring registry.
 Whenever this function is called, it calculates and reports CPU and other metrics for the process in question.
 The calculation of CPU (and other) metrics depends on the OS the Agent or Beat process is running on.

-#### Linux
+#### Collecting CPU usage metrics on Linux

-On Linux, CPU metrics are collected by [reading the `/proc/$PID/stat` file](https://github.com/elastic/elastic-agent-system-metrics/blob/085e4529f3c4f91dd377cadbbe7a2bf321989438/metric/system/process/process_linux_common.go#L351).
+On Linux, CPU usage metrics are collected by [reading the `/proc/$PID/stat` file](https://github.com/elastic/elastic-agent-system-metrics/blob/085e4529f3c4f91dd377cadbbe7a2bf321989438/metric/system/process/process_linux_common.go#L351).
 This file contains whitespace-delimited values (fields) for various process metrics and other information.
 The field at index 13 (0-based indexing) is the number of CPU ticks utilized by the process in user-space since it was started.
 The field at index 14 is the number of CPU ticks utilized by the process in kernel-space since it was started.
 As such, both